Amazing Australian Pubs

 Hideaway B&B, Cape Tribulation, N.Qld.

-about 700km. south of Darwin, was reportedly built in one weekend.
+700km. south of Darwin, was reportedly built in one weekend.
+Larrimah

-full of memorabilia, the Larrimah museum is acrosss the street.
+the decorated walls full of memorabilia, the Larrimah museum is acrosss

-Pictured in the photo are Rob Lapaer who submitted this pic and
+the street.
+Pictured in the photo are Rob Lapaer who submitted this pic

 Nightcliff Hotel

-in the hungover crowds on Sunday morning with the 'strip and prawn'
+hungover crowds on Sunday morning with the 'strip and prawn' mornings,

-mornings, followed by a bit of mudwrestling, though when the mud
+followed by a bit of mudwrestling, though when the mud became boring substances

-became boring substances were changed weekly like baked beans, pavlova
+were changed weekly like baked beans, pavlova etc.

-on stage to do an act, sing, play music, whatever and the public
+stage to do an act, sing, play music, whatever and the public could show

-could show its level of appreciation by throwing their empty beercans
+its level of appreciation by throwing their empty beercans and bottles

 Stuart's Well Roadhouse

-is located about 100 km south of Alice Springs on the Stuart Highway.
+about 100 km south of Alice Springs on the Stuart Highway.
+This pub is

-This pub is home to Dinky, the singing and piano playing dingo.
+home to Dinky, the singing and piano playing dingo.
+Whenever the piano

 Dinky in action